HCL-TECH-SOFTWARE/dxclient-scripts/README.md

   - LiveSync now supports Presentation Templates.

-  23. If connecting to an HCL DX 9.5 CF226 deployment, following changes are to be expected.
+  24. If connecting to an HCL DX 9.5 CF226 deployment, following changes are to be expected.

   - DXClient no longer ignores certificates that cannot be properly validated when using Transport Layer Security (TLS) connections
   - New documented limitations for LiveSync
   - Updated scripts to pass certificates to container.

+  25. If connecting to an HCL DX 9.5 CF227 deployment, following changes are to be expected.

+  - LiveSync now supports Style-Sheet Components.

 </details>